 RSPCA deputy chief inspector Gemma Black said: “She was heavily pregnant and was in a collapsed state.
 She was dehydrated and in terribly poor condition when she arrived at the vets.

 “The vets believed she had been struggling … Continue reading…

-RSPCA Cymru is appealing for information after a dog was found dead and hung on a gate in Abertillery.
+RSPCA Cymru is appealing for information after a cat was sadly found dead in a snare.

 Dog walkers discovered the young ginger male cat on Saturday [10 October] and called the RSPCA.

 RSPCA inspector Chris Coleman said: “Sadly there was an obvious sign of struggle.